The Tales of Beatrix Potter: Development

+Pre-production

 Instead of a conventional screenplay, Edzard, who co-wrote the screenplay as well as designing the production and costumes, produced over two hundred sketches.
 The sketches were used to create the film's working script from a juxtaposition of five of Beatrix Potter's Tales - The Tale of Jemina Puddleduck, The Tale of Pigling Bland, The Tale of Jeremy Fisher, The Tale of Two Bad Mice and The Tale of Squirrel Nutkin.
 The film deviates at times from the plots but retains the authenticity of Potter's original, and features visitors such as Peter Rabbit from other books.

 It was the first collaboration with Goodwin by Edzard, who is known for her meticulous filmmaking, often based on Victorian English sources.
 The couple went on to found Sands Films.
 Their productions since include Stories from a Flying Trunk (1979), The Nightingale (1981), Biddy (1983), Little Dorrit (1987), The Fool (1990), As You Like It (1991), Amahl and the Night Visitors (1996), The IMAX Nutcracker (1997), The Children's Midsummer Night's Dream (2001) and The Good Soldier Schwejk (2018).

 John Brabourne said Goodwin and Edzard "made all the costumes in their own house and we used my production company.
 Christine brought in that fantastic man, Rostislav Doboujinsky, who did the masks.
 It was all their conception, their idea, so I got behind it and pushed it but I thought it only fair that Richard should have the Producer credit."

 With Christine Edzard, Doboujinsky made the masks “on which much of the picture's success depended”.
 Doboujinsky's original masks for the film, made of bike helmets, polystyrene, hand-sewn hair and vision holes covered in gauze, had to be recreated for the stage, with a larger field of vision for the dancers.
 The artist used moulds of the originals, drilling hundreds of holes at the front and covering the mask in nylon hair “using electrostatic charges.”

 The music was arranged by John Lanchbery, who had previously worked with Ashton on La fille mal gardée, Les Deux Pigeons and The Dream, based on themes by Balfe, George Jacobs, Ludwig Minkus, Jacques Offenbach, Arthur Sullivan and others.

 Producer Richard Goodwin called the film "a diversion... a souffle... it is an entertainment."
 The costumes travelled to the US as an exhibition on board the QE2 in the year the film was released.

 Shooting

-Filming started in May 1970 at EMI's Elstree Studios where the unit was based for five weeks.
+Filming started in August 1970 at EMI's Elstree Studios where the unit was based for five weeks.
 There had already been second unit photography done at the Lakes District.